Python-AI-Solutions/websites-management/docs/dns-records-reference.md

 | `cpanel` | NS x3 | `ns0/1/2.reg365.net` | Retain if you still delegate this subdomain to the registrar |
 | `_github-pages-challenge-*` | TXT | `36f3cde9c7c302...`, `36e88ec73472f3...` | Rename keys to the exact challenge hostnames and paste full tokens |

-When you discover the precise values, edit `envs/prod.tfvars` and re-run `pixi run plan:prod` to confirm no drift remains.
+When you discover the precise values, edit `envs/prod.tfvars` and re-run `pixi run plan-prod` to confirm no drift remains.
 Keep staging in sync if you rely on those hostnames for testing.

 ## Adding new records
 Add new entries to the relevant map, following the existing structure.
 Examples: